Table of Contents

 Now, the moment your site is on multiple topics, let’s say, you’re a directory, and you’re a directory that talks about healthcare, but also automobiles or diy.

-The reason you want to break it up into sub-domains is because they’re on totally different topics.
+The reason to do that is because they’re on totally different topics.

 Think of a sub-domain as a different site, even though it’s on the same domain name that you’re telling Google and search engines that, hey, this is off topic, so I’m going to create a sub-domain for this section of the site and treat it like a different site.